Explicit formulas for the Riesz energy of the $N$th roots of unity: Proofs

-The research was supported, in part, by an APART-Fellowship of the Austrian Academy of Sciences.
-The author is grateful for the hospitality of School of Mathematics and Statistics at University of New South Wales where this research was conducted.
+{\bf Acknowledgement:} The research was supported, in part, by an APART-Fellowship of the Austrian Academy of Sciences.
+The author is grateful for the hospitality of School of Mathematics and Statistics at University of New South Wales where part of this research was conducted.